mmaisonnave/eletricity-demand-causality-based-forecasting/README.md

 We welcome contributions from the community.
 Please open an issue or submit a pull request for any improvements or suggestions.

 ## Acknowledgments
-This work was enabled by support provided by CONICET, Universidad Nacional del Sur (PGI-UNS 24/N051), and ANPCyT (PICT 2019-03944)
+This work was enabled by support provided by CONICET, Universidad Nacional del Sur (PGI-UNS 24/N051), and ANPCyT (PICT 2019-03944).
+We would also like to express our gratitude to CAMMESA for providing the dataset for this project.